 10. Chia seeds

-Like those made from flax (there are also poppy or sesame), chia seeds are a good source of omega 3 polyunsaturated fats (alpha-linolenic acid), which helps to regulate blood pressure and cholesterol in the blood (they decrease LDL lipoproteins and increase HDL) .
+Chia seeds are a good source of omega 3 polyunsaturated fats (alpha-linolenic acid), which helps regulate blood pressure and cholesterol in the blood (they decrease LDL lipoproteins and increase HDL) .
 They are also very rich in fiber and antioxidants.

 11. Egg Whites